CTlandu/CTlandu.github.io/_projects/Portraits.md

   </a>
 </div>
 <div class="caption">
-    "Thinking of Someone on a Typhoon Day" - Shot in August 2022
+    "Missing Her on a Typhoon Day" - Shot in August 2022
 </div>

+---

 <!-- 荒野 -->